cashapp/kotlin-editor/README.md

 ### The recipes

-All the recipes are in the `recipes` directory.
-It is not necessary for a recipe to be hosted in this repo; it can be in another repo, with the necessary dependencies from _this_ repo.
+Some sample recipes are in the `recipes` directory.
+Feel free to contribute new recipes if you believe them to be generally useful; otherwise, simply treat this library as a normal dependency for your own projects.

 ## Contributing

-### Applications
+### Applications (Recipes)

 The grammar (see below) is simply the foundation on which we will build applications.
-These a take the parse trees and "do something" with them.
+These take the parse trees and "do something" with them.
 The two _categories_ of application are **linting** and **rewriting in place**.

 Applications of the grammar are in the `recipes/` directory.
 At time of writing, there are several